 It is these questions that the research project aims to answer by analyzing private-public arbitrations under investment treaties and public contracts, the substantive and procedural standards applied by arbitral tribunals, by looking in a comparative fashion at the normative framework set up by both domestic and international public law.
 Ultimately, this is hoped to lead to the formulation of both general principles regarding the conduct of private-public arbitrations as well as a restatement of the rules and principles applied by arbitral tribunals in private-public arbitrations.
 This analysis of the lex mercatoria publica should enable arbitrators, judges, and other international and national decision-makers to render more predictable, more circumspect, overall better, and fairer decisions concerning private-public arbitration.
 It will provide solid foundations for enhancing transnational private-public arbitration as an institution of global regulatory governance in the interest of better and more efficient cooperation between states and private economic actors in the global economy.

 Since 2014, Stephan Schill is Editor-in-Chief of The Journal of World Investment & Trade (JWIT), one of the internationally leading journals on international economic law.
+Since 2019, he shares this responsibility with Hélène Ruiz Fabri of the Max Planck Institute Luxembourg.
 For more information on the Journal and for instructions on how to make submissions for publication please visit JWIT's homepage.

 The Journal of World Investment & Trade is a double-blind peer-reviewed journal that focuses on the legal aspects of foreign investment relations in a broad sense.
 This encompasses the law of bilateral, multilateral, regional and sectoral investment treaties, investor-State dispute settlement, and domestic law relating to foreign investment, but also relevant trade law aspects, such as services, public procurement, trade-related investment measures, and intellectual property, both under the WTO framework and preferential trade agreements.
 In addition, the Journal aims to embed foreign investment law in its broader context, including its interactions with international and domestic law, both private and public, including general public international law, international commercial law and arbitration, international environmental law, human rights, sustainable development, as well as domestic constitutional and administrative law.